italolelis/italovietro.com/content/posts/do-job-titles-matter/index.en.md

 Oh, how do we have titles in tech, there are so many of them that sometimes you can get lost in the sea of titles.

-I really liked a tweet from [Kelsey Hightower](https://twitter.com/kelseyhightower).

-{{< twitter user="kelseyhightower" id="1327642471291965440" >}}

-I couldn't agree more with this statement.
 As titles matter let's start by showing how the majority of tech companies define their engineering job titles.

 * Junior Software Developer/Engineer
 * Software Developer/Engineer